 “We are grateful that the entire panel of arbitrators paid such serious and close attention to the law and the evidence, in finding that Primcogent would not have entered into the deal if the true legal and financial picture had been properly disclosed,” Mr. Hamilton said.
 “This was a classic case of negligent misrepresentation to induce a transaction.
 This award will provide a strong measure of justice to the financial victims and creditors.”

 Co-defendant Erchonia Corporation settled with the Chapter 7 Trustee on the morning of opening statements in the arbitration hearing.

-For more information on the lawsuit, please contact Mark Annick at 214-559-4630 or firstname.lastname@example.org.
+For more information on the lawsuit, or general information requests please contact Jason Hartline at 214-234-7900 or firstname.lastname@example.org.